Walter Sittler: Early life

 Sittler was born on December 5, 1952, in Chicago, Illinois.
 His father Edward Vieth Sittler had been born a United States citizen, but shortly after Germany's September 1, 1939, invasion of Poland had applied for naturalisation as a German citizen, renouncing his United States Citizenship, and had worked for the Reich Ministry of Public Enlightenment and Propaganda, including as an English language commentator broadcasting propaganda intended to weaken the morale of allied personnel during the Second World War.
-His father had an unsuccessful marriage in the United States before emigrating to Germany, and on September 27, 1940, had re-married to Walter Sittler's mother, Lily Margaret, who had been born in England in 1918 and held British and German citizenship.
-Sittler's paternal uncle, Charles Veith Sittler, employed by the University of Chicago in 1960, had also broadcast for the Nazis (and had married Klara Julie Karoline Clee Hitterling in Berlin-Steglitz on February 1, 1945).
-Although he had not renounced his United States citizenship Charles Veith Sittler was neither charged with treason nor stripped of his citizenship.
-Edward Vieth Sittler and Charles Veith Sittler had been returned separately to the United States by the United States Government after the Second World War as witnesses for the prosecution in the treason trials of other Americans who had worked for the Nazi German government.
+His father had an unsuccessful marriage in the United States before emigrating to Germany, and on September 27, 1940, had remarried to Walter Sittler's mother, Lily Margaret, who had been born in England in 1918 and held British and German citizenship.
+Sittler's paternal uncle, Charles Vieth Sittler, employed by the University of Chicago in 1960, had also broadcast for the Nazis (and had married Klara Julie Karoline Clee Hitterling in Berlin-Steglitz on February 1, 1945).

+Although he had not renounced his United States citizenship Charles Vieth Sittler was neither charged with treason nor stripped of his citizenship.
+Edward Vieth Sittler and Charles Vieth Sittler had been returned separately to the United States by the United States Government after the Second World War as witnesses for the prosecution in the treason trials of other Americans who had worked for the Nazi German government.
 Edward Vieth Sittler, employed as a university professor, remained in the United States despite his lack of citizenship until deported in 1954.
 Walter Sittler possesses United States Citizenship on the basis of his own birth in the United States before the deportation.
 His father later returned to the US (it is unclear whether accompanied by his family or not) and attempted to regain his United States Citizenship, which was rejected by the Courts on April 12, 1963, following which he returned to West Germany, where he died in 1975.